|

 was officially opened in the Historical Museum of Bay County.

-to San Diego to celebrate our 10th annual reunion and where
+we returned to San Diego to celebrate our 10th annual reunion

 on USS Monsoon (PC 4), courtesy of Special Boat Squadron ONE.